ShVerni/quasar_electron_build/README.md

 # Quasar Electron Builder Action

-This is a modified work of https://github.com/samuelmeuli/action-electron-builder so that it can support Quasar framework.
+This is a modified work of https://github.com/vedaprakashms/quasar_electron_build so that it can support modern NPM.

 3. **Add a workflow file** to your project (e.g. `.github/workflows/build.yml`):